matikin9/gtfs.org/README.md

 Data from the content source markdown files is parsed by the 'gatsby-transformer-remark' plugin into an html tree structure known as htmlAst, which is then rendered using the 'rehype-react' compiler.

 ## Building and hosting
-This site is built using CirclCI and hosted on AWS.
-It is configured to rebuild any time a new commit is added to the master branch of this repository, [Google Transit](https://github.com/google/transit), or [GTFS Best Practices](https://github.com/MobilityData/gtfs-best-practices)
+This site is built using [CircleCI](http://circleci.com) and hosted on Amazon S3 as a static site.
+Each time it is deployed, it pulls the latest documentation from [Google Transit](https://github.com/google/transit) and [GTFS Best Practices](https://github.com/MobilityData/gtfs-best-practices).

+### Staging

+Any commit pushed to the `master` branch will automatically be deployed to https://staging.gtfs.org.

+### Production

+Any commit pushed to the `production` branch will automatically be deployed to https://gtfs.org.

 ## Planned features
 * Search functionality - index all of the site content and add a search bar to the header for quickly finding reference information